 The publications listed here represent a small selection of the work of staff members of the GCILS.
 To see full listings of publications please click through to the University of Glasgow main webpages in each individual staff member profile.

-In Turner, C & Waehlisch, M (eds) Rethinking Peace Mediation: Critical Perspectives on International Peacemaking (Bristol University Press, forthcoming in 2020)
+In Turner, C. & Waehlisch, M. (eds) Rethinking Peace Mediation: Challenges of Contemporary Peacemaking Practice (Bristol University Press 2021)